 To cut the mirror, first, measure and mark the size you need on the mirror with a sharpie.
 Then place a straight board or a ruler at the line and clamp it to the workbench.
 This ruler will serve as a guide when cutting the mirror.
 Take a glass cutter and firmly press the wheel against the mirror and cut following the ruler guide.
 Then place the ruler under the mirror and snap the mirror in half.

-Step 10 – Attach the Picture Frame Hooks
+Step 10 – Attach the Mirror Frame Hooks

 Having a large mirror like this, it’s important to attach the frame to the studs that are inside the wall.
 Attaching the mirror to drywall might not be strong enough to support a heavy mirror.